pascallaliberte/pascallaliberte.me/index.md

 My main areas of interest are:

 * User Experience Design and Development
-* The *Jobs-To-Be-Done* theory, which is on what causes people to purchase a product and helping companies sharpen their product offering ([I gave a talk on April 7 on the topic][jtbd-presentation]);
+* The *Jobs-To-Be-Done* theory, which is on what causes people to purchase a product and helping companies sharpen their product offering ([I gave a talk on May 25 on the Jobs-To-Be-Done theory][jtbd-presentation]);
 * Personal development coaching

-[jtbd-presentation]: /jtbd/io/
+[jtbd-presentation]: /jtbd/hub/

 **When building products, I use these technologies:** I've been doing work with [Vue.js][vuejs] for crafting web interfaces.
 When using Wordpress, I use the [Roots][rootsio] kits, but I prefer building sites using [Jekyll][jekyllrb], a static site generator.
 When designing, I prefer building real UIs through code, and I use [Sketch][sketchapp] for mocking them up.
 </div>